-• Option A (Proposed Action) - This option would involve renovation of the non-residential building.
+Option A (Proposed Action) - This option would involve renovation of the non-residential building.
 The building is not undergoing substantial improvement and the footprint is not being increased; therefore, elevation is not required.
-The proposal does include a minor renovation of affixing Two replacement A/C units with no ground disturbance.
+The proposal does include a minor renovation of affixing a new generator with no ground disturbance.